CBP Officer

 My EOD is next week.
 I am wondering if CBP provides shuttles from your hotel to yours meeting place?
 Also is there a packing list?
 And what is the attire for the first day?
 I have a phone number for my sector but no one is answering the phone.

-Asked by Leroy B. almost 5 years ago
+Asked by Leroy B. over 5 years ago

 Attire is always business casual on the first day.
 They will advise you otherwise afterwards.
 Bring your ID, passport/birth certificate and anything else you would think is relevant for the first day of any job.